ZYT64/stealth-browser/README.md

 - 🧩 **UA-CH consistency** — `navigator.userAgentData` spoofed to match the
-  Chrome UA: `Google Chrome` brand present and `uaFullVersion` synced to the UA version (headless builds omit the flagship brand and report a stale build number — both are bot tells)
+  Chrome UA: `Google Chrome` brand present and `uaFullVersion` synced to the UA version (headless builds omit the flagship brand and report a stale build number — both are bot tells).
+The engine's **wire-level client hints** (`Sec-CH-UA` request headers) are aligned too, via a full `userAgentMetadata` CDP override derived from the same UA: a plain UA override leaves the wire advertising the real build while JS claims the spoof — a mismatch server-side detectors probe for
 - 🛡️ **Native toString hardening** — every injected function (WebGL `getParameter` patches, `deviceMemory`/`userAgentData` getters, UA-CH methods) is registered with a `Function.prototype.toString` shim so